TL;DR

 3. Choose and Manage Your Car Wisely

 - Insurance Groups: Before you buy a car, check its insurance group.
-All UK cars are assigned to a group from 1 (the cheapest to insure) to 50 (the most expensive).
+All UK cars are assigned to a group from 1 (the lower-cost to insure) to 50 (the most expensive).
 This is one of the biggest factors in determining your premium.

 - Accurate Mileage: Be honest about your estimated annual mileage.
 Overestimating means you’re paying for cover you don’t need, but significantly underestimating could be seen as misrepresentation and could lead to a claim being rejected.

-Loyalty rarely pays in the insurance market.
-The Financial Conduct Authority (FCA) has banned "price walking" (where insurers charge loyal customers more at renewal), but the market is so competitive that your current provider is unlikely to be the cheapest year after year.
+4. Be Smart When You Buy Your Motor Policy Loyalty rarely pays in the insurance market.
+The Financial Conduct Authority (FCA) has banned "price walking" (where insurers charge loyal customers more at renewal), but the market is so competitive that your current provider is unlikely to be the lower-cost year after year.

-- Use an Expert Broker: An FCA-authorised broker like WeCovr does the hard work for you.
-We compare policies from a panel of leading providers to find the vehicle cover that best suits your specific needs—whether for a private car, a commercial van, or a whole business fleet—at no extra cost to you.
-Our expertise ensures you understand what you're buying, not just the price.
+- Use an Expert Broker: A WeCovr specialist or one of our broker partnersor you.
+We compare policies from a panel of well-known providers to find the vehicle cover that suits your specific needs—whether for a private car, a commercial van, or a whole business fleet—with no separate broker fee for our service, subject to terms where applicable.
+Our expertise can help support you understand what you're buying, not just the price.

 Furthermore, clients who purchase motor or life insurance through WeCovr may be eligible for discounts on other insurance products, providing even greater value and simplifying the protection of your assets.